GIV-UCalgary/GIV-Website/content/authors/katayoon/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - Postdoctoral Researchers
-- Head and Postdoctoral Researchers
+- Ph.D.
+Students and Postdoctoral Researchers
 ---

 Katayoon is a Postdoctoral Scholar interested in information visualization, human computer interactions, and aesthetic visualizations.